lifemikey/objectstorage-swift/connect-object-storage-using-IBM-Bluemix-Apps.md

 Limited storage size is an issue for all workloads. {{site.data.keyword.BluSoftlayer}} furnishes its customers cloud storage as {{site.data.keyword.objectstorageshort}}, which helps solve the problem for keeping static content in unlimited capacity.
 IBM provides {{site.data.keyword.Bluemix}}, a Platform as a Service (Paas) that offers a cost-effective cloud platform for developers to programmatically implement owned services.
 In this article we provide you with straightforward steps to leverage {{site.data.keyword.objectstorageshort}} ({{site.data.keyword.BluSoftlayer}}) through Node.JS ({{site.data.keyword.Bluemix_short}}), assuming you have an active {{site.data.keyword.BluSoftlayer}} account and existing {{site.data.keyword.objectstorageshort}} deployed.

 You will create a new {{site.data.keyword.Bluemix_short}} application, make some edits to connect existing {{site.data.keyword.objectstorageshort}}, and deploy the application in the cloud.
-Click [here](http://blog.softlayer.com/2015/softlayer-bluemix-and-openstack-powerful-combination) for more information on {{site.data.keyword.BluSoftlayer}} and {{site.data.keyword.Bluemix_short}}.
+Click [here](http://blog.softlayer.com/2015/softlayer-bluemix-and-openstack-powerful-combination) for more information on {{site.data.keyword.BluSoftlayer}}.

 ## Register for an {{site.data.keyword.appid_long_notm}} and sign in to {{site.data.keyword.Bluemix_notm}}